kstephens/pointy_hair/README.md

 # PointyHair

-PointHair is a Ruby worker process manager.
+PointyHair is a Ruby worker process manager.

 It provides a robust framework for handling worker processes that loop: getting units of work, and working on them.
 Control and status is supplied by simple files in a well-defined directory structure.